-Effective ventilation of the underfloor area is essential to the health and longevity of any building with a sub floor area.
+Effective ventilation of the underfloor area is essential to the health and longevity of any building with a sub-floor area.

-Unfortunately, not all homes and buildings can achieve the necessary ventilation under the floors through passive natural ventilation.
+Unfortunately, not all homes and buildings can achieve the necessary ventilation under the floors through passive, natural ventilation.
 These houses require additional mechanical ventilation to control humidity.
-Solar powered sub floor fans are the most effective way to ventilate under floor areas.
+Solar-powered sub-floor fans are the most effective way to ventilate underfloor areas.

-Moist sub-floor areas serve as perfect breeding grounds for termites, white ants, fungi and wood borers.
+Moist sub-floor areas serve as the perfect breeding grounds for termites, white ants, fungi and wood borers.
 It is therefore of utmost importance to protect your house by ensuring good under-floor ventilation.
-A well ventilated sub floor should also prevent rising damp from developing.
+A well ventilated sub-floor also prevents rising damp from developing.

 Underfloor Ventilation to Reduce Asthma Symptoms

 Asthma symptoms and allergies are often exacerbated by the presence of dust mites in the house.
 Dust mites thrive in areas with high moisture levels and poor air quality, which are common indicators of poor sub-floor health.
 Such are the flow on effects as a result of issues in the sub-floor area.

 The most common approach to sub floor ventilation are constant or timer operated electrically powered fans.
 These fans are designed to remove moisture from the sub-floor area, with the aim of allowing replacement air to enter under the house via vents located around the building.

 The problem with constant or timer operated fans is that they also operate when there is high humidity, such as when it is raining.
 This means that damp air is brought into the sub-floor area, which exactly the opposite of what ventilation should do.

 The lower temperature of underfloor areas compared to the indoor environment causes condensation and high moisture levels in your house.
 Over extended periods of time this could lead to the destruction of your sub-floor area through mould, rot and termites.